symonk/log-analyse/README.md

 # Log Analyse

+`log-analyse` is **not** a tool for basic grepping files at scale.
+It is a tool for monitoring log files for particular pattern matches and taking actions when those cases arise.
+These actions can vary and will be eventually be exposed via a hookable plugin system.

 `log-analyse` allows scanning hundreds of log files for pre-determined pattern matches.
 The aim of `log-analyse` is to allow teams to store an array of patterns that may be of interest in an assortment of log files and be notified when various options around